Ricardo12012/Ricardo12012/README.md

 - 🌱 I’m currently learning ...
 English
 - 💞️ I’m looking to collaborate on ...
 I do not know
 - 📫 How to reach me ...
 Discord
-- 😄 Pronouns: He, His
+- 😄 Pronouns: He.
+His
 - ⚡ Fun fact: I like play The Binding of Isaac Repentance... but only when I win

 <!---